ibrahimyzc/Numerical-Analysis-Projects/Mixed Finite Element Methods for Flow/README.md

 where $\alpha$, $f$, and $g$ are given functions, and $\mathbf{K}$ is the permeability tensor.

-## Steps

-1. **Run the demo**
-   - Start by running the example `LaplaceRT.edp` located in `examples/tutorial` in **Freefem++**.
-   - Understand how the RT0 finite element space is used in the code.
-You can refer to the **Freefem++** manual for detailed information about the RT0 space.

-2. **Modify the Solver**
-   - Replace the GMRES solver option with the LU solver in the demo.
-GMRES is less efficient for large-scale problems.
-   - Remove all GMRES-related parameters from the calling sequence.

-3. **Explore Additional Examples**
-   - Look at `examples/misc/aaRT.edp` for more examples on using RT0 spaces in Freefem++.

-4. **Create a User Code**
-   - Write a new Freefem++ script for solving the problem using the mixed finite element method with RT0 spaces.

 ## Test Cases

 Run your code for the following test cases: